 Walt reminded himself not to get aggravated.
-He knew whenever he mentioned Jesse's involvement with Mike that the conversation got heated.
+It was common now to find their words contentious when the topic of Mike came up.
 Jesse felt some kind of pride in the fact he was included in these "missions".
 To Walt, his best understanding was that Mike included Jesse to check in on him.
 Ensure he was keeping himself clean so he could report back to Gus.
 There was no way that a seasoned veteran like Mike would need a scrawny twenty-five year old smart aleck as a partner.
 Besides, the missions, as far as Walt knew, involved pick-ups and drop-offs.
 Standard, mundane tasks with more driving than action.
 Jesse's mention of "negotiations" was just another exaggerated way of trying to make the tasks seem more important.

 He shook himself out of his thoughts and turned back to work.

 That night, Jesse had just drifted off to sleep in his bed when he was startled awake by the sound of his phone.

 Groaning, he opened his eyes and turned to view the phone on the bedside table.
 It was moving slightly by itself, as it vibrated insistently.
 The ringtone screamed at him.

 Who? he wondered as he rubbed at his eyes before reaching over to grab the phone.

 He flipped it open and murmured into the mouthpiece.
 "Yeah?"

 "I am now..."
 Jesse eyed the digital clock next to his bed.
 Two-thirty in the morning.
 He started to whine, "Mike, it's two fucking thirty in the-"